The Mathare Football for Hope centre unifies the Mathare Youth Sports Association's campus and uses football to bring together a community.

 Recycling – the shipping container used for transporting Greenfields turf to site will be reused as the tower element

-Back to Football for Hope project overview
+Back to Football for Hope program overview